Jun 25Friday, June 26, 2026 · all daysJun 27 · today »

 • ~Technical solutions like anonymous credentials could enable privacy-preserving age verification

-• ~Privacy advocates need to articulate concrete harms more clearly to persuade ordinary voters
+• ~Privacy advocates need more concrete examples of harm to convince ordinary voters

-• Age verification is a slippery slope toward mandatory digital ID for all aspects of life
+• This is a slippery slope leading to mandatory digital ID for all aspects of life

 4.A game where you're an OS and have to manage processes, memory and I/O events(github.com)